pinedamg/mage2dock/DOCUMENTATION/content/contributing/index.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `laradock:master`.
+* In GitHub, send a pull request to `mage2dock:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Commit your changes to your branch (e.g. `my-fix-branch`).